awsdocs/aws-powershell-user-guide/doc_source/saml-pst.rst

 .. image:: images/Powershell_SamlAuth_using_vsd.png
     :scale: 100

-1. The |TWP| authenticate against AD FS by using the Windows user?s current credentials, or interactively, when a cmdlet that requires credentials to call into AWS is run.
+1. The |TWP| authenticate against AD FS by using the Windows user's current credentials, or interactively, when a cmdlet that requires credentials to call into AWS is run.

 2. AD FS authenticates the user.